Christmas Tree Collection in Brussels: Everything You Need to Know

 Alternative Christmas Trees

-If you want to think outside the box, there are many creative alternatives to the traditional tree.
-You can opt for a tree made from recycled materials, wooden structures, or even wall installations based on branches or LED lights.
-These alternative trees are not only original, but also durable and reusable every year.
+If you're looking to think outside the box, there are plenty of creative alternatives to the traditional Christmas tree.
+You can opt for a tree made from recycled materials, wooden structures, or even wall installations made from branches or LED lights.
+These alternative trees are not only unique, but also durable and reusable every year.

 Useful Contacts

-For further information on Christmas tree collection in Brussels in 2024, you can consult the official website of the City of Brussels or contact the local waste management services.
-They will be able to provide you with specific details depending on your neighbourhood.
+For further information on Christmas tree collection in Brussels, you can visit the official website of the City of Brussels or contact your local waste management services.
+They will be able to provide you with specific details for your area.

 Alternative Collection Points

-Some container parks and recycling centres also offer drop-off points for trees after the official collection period.
-If you miss the collection on your street, you can check with these centres to drop off your tree.
+Some container parks and recycling centers also offer Christmas tree drop-off points after the official collection period.
+If you miss your street collection, you can contact these centers to drop off your tree.